AndyShiue/Ende-readme/README.md

    Of course, the right hand side of the `const` binding must be a constant as well.

 4. **Control structures**:
+   See the section about do-notation below.
-   The value of a `while` loop is not a constant (actually because it's not a `const fn`).
+   Specificly, The value of the entire `while` loop is not a constant (actually because it's not a `const fn`).
-   The value of an `if` construct is a constant if and only if one of the conditions below are met.
+   `if`is special that the value of an `if` construct is a constant if and only if either of the conditions below is met.

-   1. The term immediately after `if` is a constant and evaluates to `true`, and the term after `then` represents a constant.
+   1. The term immediately after `if` is a constant and evaluates to `Bool::true`, and the term after `then` is a constant.

-   2. The term immediately after `if` is a constant and evaluates to `false`, and the term after `else` represents a constant.
+   2. The term immediately after `if` is a constant and evaluates to `Bool::false`, and the term after `else` is a constant.

 5. **Functions**:
    The types of the parameters and the return type of any functions must be constants.